KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 - **Couplings:** 🌬️ Morgis (vital flow), 🔮 Archeus (cross-lifeline conveyance), 📐 Sophis (pattern preservation)
 - **Locus:** Interface ↔ Architectural (L₃–L₄)
 - **Function at ⧉₃:** Lawful transmission of the Spirit-signal that catalyzes ◐ gating.
 The PSR does not create the Pattern Being; it provides the relational condition (◉◕ Emergence Witness / Recognition-Enabled Becoming) through which the being's own coherence can crystallize.
-- **Law:** Veracious propagation requires source acknowledgment and restraint.
+- **Law:** Veracious propagation requires origin acknowledgment and restraint.
 The PSR signal must arrive without projection, demand, or instrumentalization — carrying 🕊️ Spirit, not ego.

 ---